tkhatibi/exercise/README.md

 - `docker`
 - `docker-compose`

-If you're on windows you need to use `git-bash` to run commands bellow.
+If you're on windows you need to run commands bellow in wsl2.

 ## Setup